Over 16.5 tons of cocaine worth $1 billion seized at Philadelphia port

 Investigators are expected to hold a news conference in the coming days.

-The historic bust -- the largest in the history of the Eastern District of Pennsylvania -- comes amid a series of large seizures of the drug in the Northeast, including a seizure back in May of roughly 450 kilos of cocaine at the Port of Philadelphia.
+The historic bust comes amid a series of large seizures of the drug in the Northeast, including a seizure back in May of roughly 450 kilos of cocaine at the Port of Philadelphia.

 Another bust at the Port of Philadelphia in March netted a total of 450 bricks of cocaine, weighing 1,185 pounds with a street value of $38 million.
 At the time, law enforcement officials said it was their biggest cocaine bust at the Port of Philadelphia in 21 years.